User-Kraken/manifestdemo/README.md

 # manifestdemo
-Repository for deploying application to cloud foundry using manifest file
+Project to demonstrate how to deploy spring boot application to cloud foundry using manifest file